- Home

 Redraw facility

 If your cash flow is unstable or varies throughout the year, a loan which offers a redraw feature may help buffer any ebbs and flows.
 A redraw facility allows you to withdraw any additional repayments you’ve made into your home loan.
-As low-doc home loans generally tend to have lower interest rates than credit cards and personal loans, it may sometimes make more financial sense to use the redraw facility than applying for a personal loan.
+As low-doc home loans generally tend to have lower interest rates than credit cards and some personal loans, it may sometimes make more financial sense to use the redraw facility than applying for a personal loan.

 Offset Account

-If you’ve got savings or any extra cash sitting in a savings account, you might want a low-doc home loan with an offset account.
-An offset account that’s attached to your home loan may help save you interest and potentially shave years off your loan.
-For example, if you’ve got a $500,000 home loan and a balance of $40,000 in an offset account, you’ll only be charged interest on the balance of $460,000.
+For example, if you have a $500,000 home loan and a balance of $40,000 in an offset account, you’ll only be charged interest on the balance of $460,000.
 The amount in your offset account is offset against the loan balance, potentially saving you interest and money over the life of the loan.

 Other features to consider

-Given that low-doc home loans are generally riskier from a lender’s perspective, the bank or credit provider may require a bigger deposit than a full-doc home loan.
 When you’re comparing low-doc home loans, look out for the loan-to-value ratio (LVR) percentages.
-Loans that have a LVR of over 80 per cent are generally required to pay lenders mortgage insurance (LMI).
+Loans that have a LVR of over 80% – in other words, where you need to provide a 20% deposit or equity – are generally required to pay lenders mortgage insurance (LMI).
 To avoid any extra charges, take note of the LVR and deposit requirements.

 Depending on your cash flow, you may be able to find a loan that lets you change your repayments from monthly to weekly or fortnightly.
+This could better suit your household budget, plus the more frequent repayments could potentially help you pay off the property a little bit faster and save you some money.

 Learn more about home loans